sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 * `Map and and aerial photo <http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17>`_

-We will do some car shuttles from Saint Rémi.
+We will do some car shuttles from Saint-Rémy.
 Please contact us in advance to synchronize.

 }}}